 Extensive structural and cosmetic restorations are taking place at The Grove.
 The Grove is being renovated with the goal of obtaining LEED (Leadership in Energy and Environmental Design) certification.

-Plans for the future of The Grove include classroom space, exhibits highlighting the periods of ownership by the Call and Collins families and preservation workshops.
+Plans for the future of The Grove include classrooms, exhibits highlighting the periods of ownership by the Call and Collins families, event, and workshop space.

 The goals for restoration work at The Grove are adaptive re-use and economic and environmental sustainability.
 For example, drainage pipes will be rerouted to the original cistern providing irrigation for The Grove without the use of city water.